NikkelM/Random-YouTube-Video/README.md

 [Get it in the Chrome Web store](https://chrome.google.com/webstore/detail/random-youtube-video/kijgnjhogkjodpakfmhgleobifempckf)

-Play a random video uploaded on the current YouTube channel.

 Adds a button to YouTube channel pages that plays a random video from that channel.

 ## Setup